MJKWoolnough/jslib/README.md

 The observeChildren method sets a callback function that will be called whenever children are added or removed from the element, with the lists of added and removed children.

-NB: For psuedo-elements, the callback function will not be triggered during construction.
+NB: For pseudo-elements, the callback function will not be triggered during construction.

 ### <a name="elements_null">Null</a>